-All residents in a hall take part in keeping the residence hall neat, clean, and well functioning.
+All residents in a hall take part in keeping the residence hall neat, clean, and well-functioning.
 A variety of chores are assigned to students each week on a rotational basis.
-If a student fails to do their chore for the week, or does not complete the chore in an adequate fashion, they may be penalized or charged a small fee.
+If a student fails to do their chore for the week, or does not complete the chore in an adequate fashion, they may be subject to disciplinary measures.